akashsaravanan007/Frontend_dummyapi/README.md

-# AI4Bharat | Frontend Developer Hiring Challenge
+# Front end with dummy api
 interactive interface to showcase basic components of a web page in a presentable manner using React.